-A wood stove door gasket can be replaced by, cleaning the channel for residue, spreading gasket glue evenly in the channel, once the glue is tacky to touch the gasket can be loosely laid into the channel then cut off when both ends are touching, then close the door and wait 24 hours before use.
+A wood stove door gasket can be replaced by, cleaning the channel for residue, and spreading gasket glue evenly in the channel, once the glue is tacky to touch the gasket can be loosely laid into the channel and then cut off when both ends that are touching, then close the door and wait 24 hours before use.

 The gasket on your wood stove door is very important, whether you have a wood stove or fireplace insert all airtight wood stoves need a door gasket to burn correctly and efficiently, so if yours is looking old or starting to fall out keep reading, and will get you started on this DIY project that anyone can do with a little help.

 So let’s start with why the gasket is important, without the wood stove door gasket air can filter into the wood stove firebox causing you to burn your wood much faster and become less efficient.

 The reason why your wood stove becomes less efficient is that you lose control over your fire and that’s because your air controls on your stove become useless and there’s no way to dampen the fire down to save on fuel.

 How do you know if you need to change your wood stove door gasket?

 This is a very common question because if it’s not starting to fall out, then you might not be sure if you need a new one.

 There are a few ways to tell if yours needs replacing, one is if it feels brittle and crunchy or overly dry, and another more obvious reason is if it’s falling out or is starting to peel away from the door.